-How did innovators living in these cities respond?
+How did inventors in these cities respond?

-- We consider people living in treated and control cities in 1919 (observed in 1920 US Census). - First sample of interest: people who have already completed at least one patent by the year 1919 (pre-existing inventors). - We need the data to accomplish this.
+- First, we consider the shock at the geographical location level - We observe people living in treated and control cities in 1919 (observed in 1920 US Census). - First sample of interest: people who have already completed at least one patent by the year 1919 (pre-existing inventors). - We need the data to accomplish this.